Henrietta A. Bingham

-Henrietta A. Bingham (née, Burrington; December 29, 1841 - February 18, 1877) was a 19th-century American writer, editor, and preceptress.
+Henrietta A. Bingham (née, Burrington; December 29, 1841 – February 18, 1877) was a 19th-century American writer, editor, and preceptress.
 She succeeded Phebe Ann Coffin Hanaford as the editor of the Ladies' Repository and the Myrtle, and was the last editor of the Ladies' Repository.
+In 1865, she wrote the prize story "Mignonette," competing with such writers as Caroline Mehitable Fisher Sawyer and Jane Lippitt Patterson.